Ensuring Reliable Service

 - Customer communication: Using tools like text alerts, a robust Outage Map, social media and My Account, we strive to ensure customers receive outstanding, two-way communication.

-- Dedicated employees: PSE&G crews are in our neighborhoods every single day, no matter the weather, to provide you with high-quality service.
+- Dedicated employees: PSE&G crews are in our neighborhoods every single day, no matter the weather, to safely provide you with high-quality service.

 - Modern equipment and upgrades: PSE&G reengineered substations to make them more responsive and resilient.
 We’re one of the nation’s largest investors in modern switchgear.